kingfredrickvi/livestreameditor/README.md

     1. For aws region, eg `us-east-1` (make sure everything is in same region).
     1. server ID is anything but should be unqiue to that server and be identifiable.
 The user can see this name.
 Only use letters and dashes.
     1. The server address is the full domain, eg `https://livestreameditor.com`
+    1. hostname is just the name, eg `livestreameditor`.